Peter Kalikow: Career

-He famously acquired 195 Broadway in 1983.
+He acquired 195 Broadway in 1983.

 In 1988, Kalikow purchased The New York Post from Rupert Murdoch for $37.6 million.
 In 1993, Kalikow declared bankruptcy and lost the newspaper, which was eventually purchased by Murdoch's News Corporation.

 Kalikow served as chairman of the Metropolitan Transportation Authority from March 2001 to October 2007.
 He was appointed by then-governor George Pataki, and continued his service into the governorship of Eliot Spitzer.

 In May 2000, Kalikow was named chairman of the Grand Central Partnership, one of New York City's Business Improvement Districts (BIDs).
 Kalikow company officers are located in 101 Park Avenue, located near Grand Central Terminal.

 Political involvement

 Kalikow endorsed Herman Cain in the US presidential election, 2012.
 When Cain dropped out of the race, it was revealed that his "super PAC", called "Cain Connections," was funded by a single $50,000 donation from Kalikow.

 Philanthropy and accolades

-In 1982, he was awarded the Israel Peace Medal, Israel's highest civilian award, for his dedication to assisting the nation's development.
-In November 2008, Kalikow was honored by Consul General of Italy Francesco M. Talo, with the Commendatore in the Order of Merit of the Italian Republic, one of the highest honors bestowed by the Government of Italy.
-Kalikow is widely recognized as a cultural ambassador for his economic and philanthropic efforts as they relate to Italy.
+In 1982, he was awarded the Israel Peace Medal for his dedication to assisting the nation's development.
+In November 2008, Kalikow was honored by Consul General of Italy Francesco M. Talo, with the Commendatore in the Order of Merit of the Italian Republic.

 Kalikow has sat on the board of trustees of New York-Presbyterian Hospital since 1987.
 He also received a John Jay Award from Columbia College in 2004.

 In 2015, Kalikow, a Hofstra University trustee and alumnus, established the Peter S. Kalikow School of Government, Public Policy and International Affairs at Hofstra with a $12 million gift.
 Kalikow has been instrumental in enhancing Hofstra's reputation as one of the preeminent universities with a focus on the American presidency.
 Prior to this gift, Kalikow endowed the Peter S. Kalikow Chair in Presidential Studies and the Peter S. Kalikow Center for the Study of the American Presidency.

+Kalikow also donated to Temple Emanu El, where the chief rabbi position is named after him.